osuosl/presentation-devopsbootcamp/source/index.rst

 Plans
 -----
 - Continue to build more content *(and tweak it)*
-- Work with EECS to integrate into the program
+- Develop new curriculum in EECS program

+  - Create a side track focused on DevOps
 - Include outside speakers from the industry
 - Include contributions from external sources